voucherifyio/voucherify-openapi/docs/guides/discounts_recipes/Discount-Effects.md

 ---

 ### Apply to Items
-*Discount type: percentage, amount*
+_Discount type: percentage, amount_

-Using this effect, the discount is applied only to particular items defined by validation rules.
-While creating a discount, you need to add the effect to the discount object and define the list of discounted products using validation rules.
+Using this effect, the discount is applied only to particular items defined by _validation rules_.

+While creating a discount, you need to add the effect to the _discount object_ and define the list of discounted products using _validation rules_.

+You also need to define the _maximum units_ that are allowed to have the discount applied in the validation rule.
+There are two limits.
+One defines the maximum units of a particular product that are allowed to be discounted per order line.
+The other defines the maximum number of units that are allowed to be discounted combined for all order lines matching the constrained item.

-As a result, the discount is applied to predefined products, and each of them is discounted equally.
-The discount applied to each included item is equal to a discount value defined by *discount.amount_off*  or *discount.percent_off*.
+As a result, the discount is applied to predefined products, and each of them is discounted equally at most up to the maximum limit allowed.
+The discount applied to each included item is equal to a discount value defined by _discount.amount_off_ or _discount.percent_off_.

 ```json $10 discount object
 {